Addressing geometrical perturbations by applying generalized polynomial chaos to virtual density in continuous energy Monte-Carlo power iteration: Theoretical background

 which has to be projected on the gPC basis, such that

-where $\phi^{g,P}$ is the gPC approximation of order $P$ at generation $g$.
+and the final Monte Carlo estimates are obtained by averaging those scores over successive generations.

 In the original derivation in~\cite{poette_efficient_2022}, it is stated that Eq.~\eqref{eq:kgpc} needs to be discretised and computed on the fly, which in their case is done using Gaussian quadrature.
-Actually, this is entirely dependent on how $k_\text{eff}$ is estimated.
-When using the usual analog estimator for $k_\text{eff}$, i.e. the ratio of the current to previous generation size, Eq.~\eqref{eq:kgpc} indeed needs to be discretised.
-That is to say, the gPC approximation for $\phi^g$ and $\phi^{g-1}$ must first be computed and then used to perform the integral to get the gPC approximation for $k_\text{eff}^{g}$.
-This is due to the fact that this analog estimator is integrated over all particles, hence it cannot be taken for a particular value of the uncertain parameter.
-In this framework, there are two possible origins of bias: first the last integral is approximated, although the bias induced there is negligible.
-More importantly, by using the gPC approximation for the neutron flux to estimate the gPC approximation for $k_\text{eff}$, we are approximating the gPC coefficients for $k_\text{eff}$ using an already approximated model, with some statistical uncertainties, and that is not necessarily innocuous.
+That is to say, the gPC approximation for $n_F$ and $n_S$ must first be computed and then used to compute the integral over $X$ in Eq.\eqref{eq:kgpc} in order to obtain the gPC approximation for $k_\text{eff}$.
+For the sake of clarity, we define

+the gPC coefficients for the total population size respectively in the fission bank and in the fission source of generation $g$. $N^{P,g}_F$ (resp. $N^{P,g}_F$) then denotes the corresponding gPC model at order $P$.
+In Eqs.~\eqref{eq:int_est}, the integration is first performed over the usual phase space variables and thereafter integrated against the probability measure for the uncertain variable $X$.
+Using an intermediate reduced model for $N_F^g$ and $N_S^g$ to compute the polynomial chaos coefficients for $k_\text{eff}$ leads to two remarks: first, performing the outer integration (on $X$) in Eq.\eqref{eq:kgpc} using a Gaussian quadrature introduces an (albeit reasonably negligible) systematic integration error in the result, as a Gaussian quadrature of order $n$ is only exact for polynomials of order smaller than $2n-1$.
+Second, care needs to be taken to ensure that $N_F^{P,g}$ and $N^{P,g}_S$ are properly converged in polynomial order.
+Note that for a question of efficiency, provided the stationary state has been reached, $N^{k,g}_F$ and $N^{k,g}_F$ can be replaced by their average up to generation $g$,